crys-cross/ethernaut-attacks/README.md

 -   This will be my simple compilation of all my solutions of hacking Ethernaut Game from Openzeppelin.
 Group of codes for each chapters will be grouped below for reference.

-## Solutions
+## Levels

 ### 1 - Hello Ethernaut
+#### PROBLEM:
+- In this level, the player needs to get the password to submit with authenticate() in order to pass this level.

+#### SOLUTION:
+- After cycling with all the commands in the ethernaut console, the player will arrive with the commands to view the password.
+The script provided here already has all the commands.
+Just change the Hello Ethernaut address to your instance.
+Run attackHelloEthernaut.ts with (yarn hardhat scripts/attackHelloEthernaut.ts --network goerli) to run it in goerli network and wait for it to pass.

+#### FILES:
 - attackHelloEthernaut.ts - scripts
-- Change the Hello Ethernaut address to your instance.
-Run attackHelloEthernaut.ts with (yarn hardhat scripts/attackHelloEthernaut.ts --network goerli) to run it in goerli network and wait for it to pass.

 ### 2 - Fallback